 A box mount with no shaded overhang is available for locations that require the keypad to be mounted lower than standard height, such as for handicap access.
 This box mount must be ordered separately.
 With a normal APEX mount, a standing person may not be able to see the display.
-Mounting height varies from 42" - 58" Dr. from the finished floor to the center of the '5' button on the touchpad.
+Mounting height varies from 42" - 58" Drawing 4: Box mount from the finished floor to the center of the

+'5' button on the touchpad.